kodecocodes/swift-algorithm-club/How to Contribute.markdown

 For the unit tests:

-- Add the unit test project to `.travis.yml` so they it be run on [Travis-CI](https://travis-ci.org/hollance/swift-algorithm-club).
+- Add the unit test project to `.travis.yml` so they will be run on [Travis-CI](https://travis-ci.org/hollance/swift-algorithm-club).
 Add a line to `.travis.yml` like this:

 ```
 - xcodebuild test -project ./Algorithm/Tests/Tests.xcodeproj -scheme Tests